umr-ds/DTN-RPC/README.md

 This documentation provides all needed information to use RPCs via Serval.

 ## Building
-There two requirements, `libcurl` and Serval.
-Whereas `libcurl` on most systems this is already installed, Serval has to be installed manually.
+There are three requirements, `libcurl`, `libsodium` and Serval.
+You can install the libs with `sudo apt install libcurl4-openssl-dev` and `sudo apt install libsodium-dev` (on other distros and OSes you have to use the respective package manager or compile the libs yourself).
+Serval has to be installed manually.
 For more information and installation instructions for Serval, see the Github page of the [Serval Project](https://github.com/servalproject/serval-dna).

 For building ServalRPC run the following commands in the ServalRPC folder: